 National Health Services Corps Scholarship & Loan Repayment Program

-The National Health Service Corps (NHSC) Scholarship and Loan Repayment Programs are competitive federal programs which provide service-obligated scholarships and loan repayment to assist in the development, recruitment, and retention of community responsive, culturally competent, primary care providers to serve people in health professional shortage areas.
+The National Health Service Corps (NHSC) Scholarship and Loan Repayment Programs are competitive federal programs that provide service-obligated scholarships and loan repayment to assist in the development, recruitment, and retention of community-responsive, culturally competent, primary care providers to serve people in health professional shortage areas.

 - National Health Service Corps